plotdb/uploadr/README.md

 ### adopt

-`adopt` is available as a config in all providers. `adopt` function is used to track a file, and by default do nothing, left to users to implement. it should be an object providing following two member functions:
+`adopt` is available as a config in all providers. `adopt` function is used to track a file, and by default do nothing, left to users to implement. it should be an object providing the following two member functions:

  - `upload(req, ret)` - called when we expect a file storing slot is created.
  - `download(req, ret)` - called before file is served to user.

-where ret should be an object with following fields:
+where ret should be an object with the following fields:

  - `name`: filename
  - `id`: file id, provided by provider.
- - `url`: optional. availabel for native provider.
+ - `url`: optional. available for native provider.

-both function should return promise. `adopt` can be used to
+both function should return a promise. `adopt` can be used to

  - return rejected promise to prevent file to be uploaded / downloaded
  - track upload / download

-Following is an example of using `adopt` in native provider:
+The following is an example of using `adopt` in native provider:

     up = uploader.provider({
       host: 'native', config: {